Nordic Secondary Ion Mass Spectrometer facility at the Swedish Museum of Natural History in Stockholm (NORDSIM)

 The Nordsim facility operates a CAMECA IMS1280 large geometry ion microprobe (upgraded in 2007 from an IMS1270) providing a wide range of high spatial resolution isotope and geochemical analyses in the earth sciences.
 The facility is jointly funded by the Nordic countries (Denmark, Finland, Iceland, Norway, Sweden) and provides access primarily to Nordic-based researchers.
 Other EU-based researchers can access the facility via the FP7 SYNTHESYS programme; international collaborative projects are also accepted.
 Principal methodologies include U-Pb geochronology, light stable isotope analysis (C, O, S) in geological materials and ion imaging.

-Secondary ion mass spectrometry, Geochronology, Earth sciences, Stable isotopes
+Geochronology, Secondary ion mass spectrometry, Stable isotopes, Earth sciences

 Earth and Environmental Sciences

 Ion microprobe (SIMS) analysis

 Sample preparation and documentation.
 Isotope ratio measurement by SIMS and data reduction.
 User training.

 Large geometry secondary ion mass spectrometer (ion microprobe).